rust-fuzz/book/src/introduction.md

 [Rust][] is a high performance, safe, general purpose programming language.

-This book will demonstrate how to perform fuzz testing for software written in Rust.
+This book demonstrates how to perform fuzz testing for software written in Rust.

 There are two tools for fuzzing Rust code documented in this book: **[afl.rs]** and **[cargo-fuzz]**.